+As an overview, the camera (and the built-in IMU) used for the vision system is calibrated intrinsically and extrinsically while the intrinsic calibrations of the sensors used for radio and audio systems are not done by us.
+Thus, for the radio system, traditional radio-based localization methods cannot be used, since the corresponding amplitude and phase of the antennas are not calibrated.

-For the Intel® RealSense™ Depth Camera D435i, two internal calibrations are done.
+For the camera, two intrinsic calibrations are performed.
 For the first calibration, we follow the calibration procedure proposed by the manufacturer for the best performance.
-The second calibration is done via the calibration tool Kalibr \cite{kalibr}.
+The second calibration is done using the \textit{Kalibr} calibration tool~\cite{kalibr}.
 With this calibration, the intrinsic and extrinsic parameters of the camera are extracted.
-The intrinsic parameters obtained with this method include camera centers, focal length and distortion parameters of the cameras, and noise information for the IMU.
-The relationship between different cameras (i.e., two infra cameras and the RGB camera) and the transformation matrix between the cameras and IMU are obtained and used as extrinsic parameters of the camera.
+The intrinsic parameters obtained with this method include camera centers, focal length, distortion parameters, and noise information for the IMU.
+The relationship between different cameras (i.e. two imagers and the RGB camera) and the transformation matrix between the cameras and IMU are obtained and used as extrinsic parameters of the camera.

-The relationship between sensors is also calculated as a part of the external calibration.
-Both antenna and speaker are considered point sources, and as a result, the orientations of the antenna and speaker are not relevant.
-The camera center has been chosen as the origin of the system.
-Thus, the translation matrices for antenna-to-camera and speaker-to-camera have been provided with the rest of the calibration files.

-Obtained data is formatted as YAML files, with one file for each ORB-SLAM3 mode (Monocular, Monocular-Inertial, Stereo, Stereo-Inertial, RGB-D, etc.).
-However, it should be noted that there are differences in the data structure of the YAML file generated by Kalibr and the one required for ORB-SLAM3.
-To assist with collecting the information from various sources and performing necessary format conversion, we have created a separate script that handles the conversion automatically \cite{Challa_ORB-SLAM3_support_package_2022}.
+Temperature changes can significantly affect the calibration of the sensors.
+The internal temperature change of the devices was not recorded, but the room temperature has been measured for some of the trajectories.
+The change in temperature also affects the propagation factors of the air and the speed of sound, which can have an impact on the audio localization algorithms.